axetroy/deno_pkger/README.md

 ### Deno General Resources Packager

-This is very painful for loading static resources
+It is very painful for loading static resources

 The library is to convert static resource files into ts files

-Load from a virtual file system
+You can easily bundle static resources into your code

+Because it needs to be loaded into memory, it is not recommended to bundle large files

 ### Usage